AustinCodingAcademy/PHPIntro/Homework/Week7HW.md

 A) Create a for loop that

-* initially sets $i to 5
-* continues while $i is less than 10
-* increments $i by 1 after each loop
-* within the loop body, the loop should
-    + print out "hi"
-    + print out the value of $i

-B) Create a for loop that

 * initially sets $j to 10
 * continues while $j is greater than 0
 * decrements $j by 1 after each loop